beacon-biosignals/StableHashTraits.jl/README.md

 ## Details

 You compute hashes using `stable_hash`.
-This is called on the object you want to hash, and, as an optional second argument called the context.
-The context you use affects how hasing occurs (it defaults to `HashVersion{1}()`).
+This is called on the object you want to hash, and (optionally) a second argument called the context.
+The context you use affects how hasing occurs (it defaults to `HashVersion{1}()`), see the final section in the README for more details.

+There are sensible defaults that ensure that if two values are different the input to the hash algorithm will differ.

 You can customize the hash behavior for particular types by implementing the trait `StableHashTraits.hash_method`.
 It accepts the object you want to hash and, as an optional second argument, the context.
 If you define a method that does not accept a context, it will be used in all contexts.
 Any method of `hash_method` should simply return one of the following values, typically based only on the *type* of its input.

 <!-- START_HASH_TRAITS -->
-1. `WriteHash()`: writes the object to a binary format using `StableHashTraits.write(io, x)` and takes a hash of that (this is the default behavior). `StableHashTraits.write(io, x)` falls back to `Base.write(io, x)` if no specialized methods are defined for x.
+1. `WriteHash()`: writes the object to a binary format using `StableHashTraits.write(io, x)` and takes a hash of that. `StableHashTraits.write(io, x)` falls back to `Base.write(io, x)` if no specialized methods are defined for x.
 2. `IterateHash()`: assumes the object is iterable and finds a hash of all elements
 3. `StructHash([pair = (fieldnames ∘ typeof) => getfield], [order])`: hash the structure of